-The Cineroleum was a self-initiated project that transformed a derelict petrol station on Clerkenwell Road into a hand-built cinema.
-It aimed to demonstrate the wider potential for re-using the 4,000 empty petrol stations in the UK as new spaces for public use.
+The Cineroleum was a self-initiated project that transformed a petrol station on Clerkenwell Road into a cinema.
+The project was an experiment in the the potential for the wider re-use of the UK’s 4,000 empty petrol stations.

 The Cineroleum was an improvisation on the rich iconography and decadent interiors of the golden age picture palace.
 Classic elements were re-created for the roadside setting using cheap industrial, reclaimed or donated materials.
 Flip-up seats were made from scaffolding boards, the foyer was furnished with formica-clad school chairs and tables , and the auditorium was enclosed by a curtain, created by hand-sewing about three kilometres of seam in roofing membrane.

 The Cineroleum was visibly handmade, built on site by a team of over a hundred volunteers, learning and experimenting together, aided by instruction manuals written during the prototyping process.

 Unlike the out-of-town multiplex, The Cineroleum celebrated the social experience of filmgoing, from the popcorn machine and bar in the old station shop through to the programme of approachable classics.